5 Tips for How to Use CPAP With a Cold

 80% of sleep apnea cases are due to obstructions.
 This means that most people's apneas are caused by physical blockages in the airways.
 This blockage can be anything from inflamed tissue to a numb tongue.

 Inside your sinuses, this problem gets doubled.
-The best way you can find rest with a cold on top of a sleep apnea diagnosis is to avoid blocking your airways.
-You can do this with a very simple adjustment to your sleeping habits.
+The best way you can find rest with a common cold on top of a sleep apnea diagnosis is to avoid blocking your airways.
+You can do this by propping yourself up with extra pillows.

 Getting over a cold can be a frustrating ordeal for people with sleep apnea.
 Not getting rest leads to a compromised immune system, and sometimes the difference between a good night and a bad one is a simple stuffy nose.